Build a Pipeline

 conda create --name mlpipeline python=3.6 source activate mlpipeline

-conda command is not found, be sure to add the Miniconda path:
+conda command is not found, be sure to add Miniconda to your path:

 Install the Kubeflow Pipelines SDK